Homology operations and cosimplicial iterated loop spaces: Introduction

 The chain complex $W$ is a model for $S_*(\msc_\infty(2)) \simeq S_*(E\pi) \simeq S_*(S^\infty)$, and its brutal truncation $\sk_n W$ with is a model for $S_*(S^n) \simeq S_*(\msc_{n+1}(2))$ (where all equivalences are as $\pi$-modules).
 We define, for a chain complex $C$,

 If $Z$ is a $\msc_{n+1}$-space, then, as in \cite{me1}, there is a map induced from the structure map and the $\pi$-homotopy equivalence $S^n \simeq \msc_{n+1}(2)$.
-The usual Araki-Kudo operations are obtained by defining chain maps (of degree $m$)
+The usual Araki-Kudo operations are obtained by defining chain maps\footnote{Notice that these are not additive until one passes to homology; in the formula one should consider all terms containing $e_k$ for $k\notin [0,n]$ to be zero.} (of degree $m$)